-The previous design was used as a reference for the updated design; however, a fourth microphone has been added to help increase the signal-to-noise ratio and isolate cough and wheeze detection.
-Another modification was the added Bluetooth[®] module to allow the user to program the microcontroller wirelessly and transmit the respiratory volume and sound data in real-time to be analyzed by the physician.
-With the added Bluetooth[®] module, the software coding will need to be changed according to Figure 11.
-The overall output of the device needs to match the expected outcome of the environment testing and demonstrate a 95% reliability of detecting a decrease in respiratory volume change and if the patient was coughing concurrently at a 95% confidence level.
-The type I and type II errors would be less than to be less than 0.1 to reduce the number of false positives (false alarms) and false negatives over a series of trials.
+The previous design was used as a reference for the updated design; however, a similar stethoscope-shape design of the microphone holder has been implemented to help increase the signal-to-noise ratio and isolate cough and wheeze detection.
+Another modification was the added Bluetooth® module to allow the user to program the microcontroller wirelessly and transmit the respiratory volume and sound data in real-time to be analyzed by the physician.
+With the added Bluetooth[®] module, the software coding will need to be changed according to Figure 12.
+The overall output of the device matches the expected outcome with detection of differences in exhalation/inhalation from the stretch sensor data and significant peaks in audio output to indicate a cough.
+For the in environment testing with asthma patients, the type I and type II errors would be less than to be less than 0.1 to reduce the number of false positives (false alarms) and false negatives over a series of trials (n>30).
 There were several limitations with the previous design's ventilation measurement.
 One of the limitations was that the device was prone to motion artifact.
 While consistent reading of ventilation was possible during a resting state, the reading became inconsistent and unstable when the subject was in motion.
 In addition, the elongation of the resistive bands was hindered and it led to an inaccurate measurement of ventilation when pressure was applied to the back of the subject as in sleeping or sitting on a chair.
-The new design's addition of the pockets for easy removal of the stretch sensors would allow the sensor to remain tighter against the body to reduce the amount of noise detected^[13].
-The added microphone would provide supplementary information about the wheezing and cough detection as it would be sampled from four data points rather than three and allow for more accurate statistical tests (a larger sample size).
+The new design's addition of the pockets for easy removal of the stretch sensors would allow the sensor to remain tighter against the body to reduce the amount of noise detected^[20].
+The revised conical design of the microphone holder would provide supplementary information about the wheezing and cough detection as it would be paired with the observational data collected by the physician conducting the test and provide a basis for characterizing the audio pattern in a graphical form.
 Real-time data collection would allow the physician to quickly analyze the lung function of the patient and compare the values to previous trials for an overall evaluation of the patient's condition over time.
 The real-time data collection would also allow the physician to analyze the accuracy and reliability of the design in monitoring the patient's asthma with visual cues from the patient in determining if the patient exhibited the indicators of an asthma exacerbation and severity.